-We have previously audited the Broadway Mall Maintenance Fund, Inc.'s 2012 financial statements, and we expressed an unmodified opinion on those audited financial statements in our report dated June 12, 2013.
-In our opinion, the summarized comparative information presented herein as of and for the year ended December 31, 2012, is consistent, in all material respects, with the audited financial statements from which it has been derived.
+We have previously audited the Broadway Mall Association Inc.'s 2014 financial statements, and we expressed an unmodified opinion on those audited financial statements in our report dated June 5, 2015.
+In our opinion, the summarized comparative information presented herein as of and for the year ended December 31, 2014, is consistent, in all material respects, with the audited financial statements from which it has been derived.
+As discussed in Note 7, certain prior period balances have been reclassified to conform with the current period presentation.
+These reclassifications had no effect on total net assets or change in net assets as previously reported.